Mike Ditka: Coaching career

 Retiring after the 1972 season, Ditka was immediately hired as an assistant coach by Landry.
 Ditka spent nine seasons as an assistant coach with the Cowboys.
 During his tenure, the Cowboys made the playoffs eight times, won six division titles, three NFC championships, and a Super Bowl victory in 1977.

-While working with the Cowboys, Ditka sent a letter to George Halas, his former head coach, who was still owner of the Bears.
+While working with the Cowboys, Ditka sent a letter to George Halas, his former head coach, who was still the owner of the Bears.
 In the letter, Ditka expressed regret for the acrimonious manner in which his time with the Bears had come to an end and said that he would like to come back to Chicago and be the head coach of the Bears "when he was ready".
 Meanwhile, the Cowboys continued to win games, although they did not win another Super Bowl while Ditka was there.
 His last game with the Cowboys was the 1981 NFC Championship Game, where the team fell to the San Francisco 49ers.

 Chicago Bears

 After firing previous coach Neill Armstrong following the 1981 season, Halas decided to take Ditka up on his offer from several years earlier, and hired him to become the team's head coach for the 1982 season.
 Although the Bears had made the playoffs under Armstrong and his predecessor Jack Pardee, those were the only two winning seasons since Halas' retirement as coach, so he was looking for a coach who would bring the Bears back to prominence.
 Shortly after his hiring, as recounted by Mike Singletary in 2006, Ditka called a team meeting.
 In the meeting, he warned that the team would experience some turnover, but if they were all willing to work hard for him and stand with him, Ditka promised a trip to the Super Bowl within three seasons.
 Specifically, Ditka said, "Give me three years, and if you walk with me, we'll get to the dance."

-By his fourth season in 1984, Ditka led the Bears to the NFC Championship Game, where the Bears were shut out by the eventual Super Bowl champion San Francisco 49ers in San Francisco.
+By his third season in 1984, Ditka led the Bears to the NFC Championship Game, where the Bears were shut out by the eventual Super Bowl champion San Francisco 49ers in San Francisco.
 The following year in 1985, Ditka's coaching career hit its pinnacle on January 26, 1986, with a 46–10 win over the New England Patriots in Super Bowl XX at the Louisiana Superdome in New Orleans.
 Ditka has stated that one of his biggest regrets in life was not letting Walter Payton score a touchdown in the Super Bowl, instead opting for Jim McMahon to run it in twice and rookie defensive tackle William "The Refrigerator" Perry to run it in once.
 Nevertheless, Ditka has contended that his reluctance to give Payton the ball was justified on account of the disproportionately heavy coverage the Bears' star running back faced from the Patriots' defense, and insisted that Payton's mere presence on the field was a decisive factor in the Bears' crushing victory notwithstanding personal statistics.